 The provided code in the handshake directory shows an incorrect implementation of a handshake synchronizer (user_app.vhd is the top level).
-In this example, there is an input block RAM (in clock domain 1) that transfers data to a datapath (in clock domain 2).
+In this example, there is an input block

+RAM (in clock domain 1) that transfers data to a datapath (in clock domain 2).
 The datapath then sends outputs to an output block RAM (in clock domain 1).
 Like in the previous part of the lab, the provided code simulates perfectly, but does not work on the actual FPGA.
 You will fix the VHDL to properly handle the handshake.

 You have two options for your implementation.
 A level-sensitive handshake implements the send and acknowledge as being asserted at a particular level.
 Although this works, it requires two round-trips: assert send, wait for ack, deassert send, wait for ack to reset.
 A more efficient way is to use an implementation that is sensitive to transitions.
 See the papers provided on the class website for more information.
 You will receive full credit for either implementation.

-For part 2), repeat the process of part 1 for the handshake entity using the provided part 2 accelerator core.
+Note: the level-sensitive handshake is significantly easier (and is included in the provided code), so I would suggest getting this version working before trying the transition-sensitive version.
+For part 2), repeat the process of part 1 for the handshake entity using the provided fifo_1.0 directory.
 Name your bitfile part2.bit.